R07941023/Backend-fastapi/README.md

 3. Run the FastAPI application:

     ```bash
-    uvicorn main:app --reload
+    run.bat
     ```

-   The `--reload` flag enables auto-reloading on code changes during development.

 4. Open your browser and go to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) to access the Swagger UI for interactive documentation.

 ## Project Structure

-Explain the purpose of each important file and folder in your project.
+This is a simple FastAPI template built with Python.

 - `main.py`: FastAPI application creation and routes.
 - `app/`: Module containing additional application logic.
-- `tests/`: Tests for your application.
+- `unittest/`: Tests for your application.
 - `requirements.txt`: List of project dependencies.

 ## API Documentation

-Explain how users can access the API documentation, for example, by visiting the `/docs` or `/redoc` endpoint.

 - Swagger UI: [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)
 - ReDoc: [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc)